$0 Colorado Foster Care Quick-Start Checklist

 What Happens If You Miss a Session

 This is where many applicants lose weeks or months.
-If you miss a TIPS-MAPP module, you generally cannot substitute it with an independent study or online equivalent — you must wait for the next scheduled offering of that specific session.
-Depending on your county or agency's training calendar, that can add two to six weeks to your timeline.
+If you miss a TIPS-MAPP module, you usually need to wait for the next scheduled offering of that specific session; ask your county or agency whether it offers a make-up or alternative.

 If you're working with a county with infrequent training cohorts (common in rural areas outside the Front Range), one missed session can push your entire licensing timeline back by a full cycle.
-Private agencies like Hope & Home or Lutheran Family Services Rocky Mountains sometimes offer more flexible scheduling, which is one practical reason some families choose to work through a CPA rather than their county.
+Private agencies may have different cohort calendars, so ask about alternate scheduling before enrolling.

 Ongoing Training After Licensure